Visitation Level: Red

 Learn more about who is considered a care partner or designated support person.

-Adult inpatients who are not confirmed or suspected to have COVID-19 may have one care partner visit for 2 hours per calendar day, with designated exceptions.
+Adult inpatients who are not confirmed or suspected to have COVID-19 may have one care partner visit during specified facility visiting hours and for an overnight stay.

-- Behavioral health and inpatient rehabilitation units: No care partners are allowed except for when family training is needed for discharge, end-of-life care and designated exceptions
+- Behavioral health and inpatient rehabilitation units: No care partners are allowed except as approved by the facility and allowed under certain clinical circumstances determined by the clinical team.

 These measures are in place for both care partners (visitors) and designated support persons until the pandemic emergency is considered over as declared by the State of Maryland.